simplykeerthana/All_About_AI_WirelessNetwork/README.md

 Learning Resources:

-Step 0: Need to brush up my knowledge on Wireless Networks... gonna read the good old Book "Computer Networking - A Top-Down Approach" 7th Edition - Chapter 7 that covers wireless, mobile networking WiFi networks and cellular networks inclusing 4g and LTE
+Step 0: Need to brush up my knowledge on Wireless Networks... gonna read the good old Book "Computer Networking - A Top-Down Approach" 7th Edition - Chapter 7 that covers wireless, mobile networking WiFi networks and cellular networks inclusing 4g and LTE... and watch several open-sourced lecture videos.

 1. First step... even though i know nothing about AI in 5g, wireless networks or anything in telecommunications.
 I will start off by reading Dr. Melike Erol-Kantarci Research Papers available online and write summaries on them.
 From this I will take out the important topic and google about them to learn more.

-2.
+2. Second Step...
+Dr. Melike said that Desingning Algorithms is so important in Research, so i need to start improving my Designing and Algorithmns and Analysis skills.